compulim/message-port-rpc/README.md

 Modern web apps often need to deal with multiple JavaScript workers or VMs.
 The communication channel is often [`MessagePort`](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort).

-By converting a `MessagePort` into an RPC stub, we are effectively offload a Promise function to a different thread.
+By converting a `MessagePort` into an RPC stub, we can easily offload a Promise function to a different thread.

 ## How to use